-For a sight-fishing fish like a bass, the senses of smell and hearing are important to let the fish know that food is around.
-Once a bass is alerted to the potential food, it can get closer and may or may not decide that it is food.
+For a sight-fishing fish like a bass, the senses of smell and hearing are essential to let the fish know that food is around.
+Once a bass is alerted to the potential food, it can get closer and may or may not decide it is food.
 According to Dr. Keith Jones, bass are not very good at localizing sound.
-Sound does more to alert them, after which they switch to visual to home in on the possible food source.
+Sound does more to alert them, after which they switch to visual to hone in on the possible food source.

 Dr. Jones, a bass biologist, says that bass have just a moderate sense of hearing, especially at 100 to 200 cycles per second.
-Humans can detect sounds from 20 to 20,000 cycles per second, but bass are petty deaf at over 500 hz, Jones says.
+Humans can detect sounds from 20 to 20,000 cycles per second, but bass are petty deaf at over 500 Hz, Jones says.
 This means that they don’t hear high frequency sounds.
-Still, bass do use their hearing to hunt.
+Still, bass do use their hearing for hunting.
 Shaking a worm puts off vibrations that displace water.
 Those waves are felt by the lateral line, not heard by the bass.
 The lateral line is sensitive to very slight motions.
-Jones believes that it is these vibrations that attract a bass when a worm is shaken, not any high-frequency sounds produced by beads and metal.
-Sound carries five times better in water than it does in air, so taking advantage of sound really can improve your catch ratio.
+Jones believes these vibrations attract bass when a worm is shaken, not any high-frequency sounds produced by beads and metal.
+Sound carries five times better in water than in air, so using sound can improve your catch ratio.

-Dr. Jones has studied sound, and he says he always suspected that fish couldn’t hear brass and glass until they were close.
-Once a fish is close, however, he thinks that the brass and glass could alter the fish’s response.
-Bass are extremely curious and use their mouths the way we use our hands.
+Dr. Jones has studied sound and says he always suspected that fish couldn’t hear brass and glass until they were close.
+Once a fish is close, he thinks the brass and glass could alter the fish’s response.
+Bass are extremely curious and use their mouths as we use our hands.
 They have to pick things up to find out what they are.
-However, Jones says that too loud a sound will actually drive bass away.
+However, Jones says that too loud a sound will drive bass away.

 In studies in tanks, crankbaits were run around and around past bass.
 Fish would bite them.
 By the fifth time around, the bass knew that crankbaits weren’t food and wouldn’t bite them.
 Two weeks later, half the fish were tested on crankbaits again.
 They still wouldn’t respond to them.
 They tested the fish for three months with pretty much the same results.
 Jones thinks they remember for life.
 Spinnerbaits and crankbaits seem to be the easiest to remember, Jones says.
 It’s harder for bass to make generalizations about soft baits.